Carpenter Ant Control

 These tiny scavengers will enter your home or business, looking for moisture and an accessible food source.
 Rotting or damp wood that is moldy can attract ants.
 Ants also feed on sugar, cheese, meats, vegetables, grease, peanut butter, and dead insects.
 If you see black ants congregating in your house or find small piles of small, sawdust-like shavings, you likely have carpenter ants nesting in your home.

-How General Environmental Services, Inc Can Defend You Against Ants
+How General Environmental Services Can Defend You Against Ants

 Ants often enter a home through cracks around windows or doors, but they can find numerous entrances to your home or building.
 Once inside, the growing ant colony can become a problem quickly, as ants mature from juveniles to adults within a matter of days.
 This is where our skilled pest exterminators can support you by either eradicating the ants themselves or blocking off their entrances.